 Multi-colored Asian Lady Beetles are considered a beneficial insects to farmers.
 They spend their days eating the aphids off the soybeans, which keeps them from destroying the crops!
 These are little beetles that very much resemble our native ladybugs.
 They are originally from Asia, hence the name.
 Some people believe that the government released them as a biological control agent.
 Others claim that they accidentally were brought in on cargo ships from Asia into the Louisiana ports in 1987.
 No one knows for sure, however, they are here to stay.

 “Timely, courteous, knowledgeable and really knows his critters!
 Having BOGO Pest Control handle my pest problems was the best decision I’ve made in a long time!”

 -Bard in Plymouth

 They are beneficial out in the environment, however, when the temperatures drop in the fall, they quickly become a nuisance as they come to over-winter inside our homes!
-In Japan, they find south facing cliffs that are black with white snow.
-Scientist believe they are attracted to the contrasting colors as well as the warmth.
-That is probably why they love lighter colored homes with big south or west facing walls that catch a lot of sun in the afternoon.
+In Japan, they find south-facing cliffs that are black with white snow.
+Scientists believe they are attracted to the contrasting colors as well as the warmth.
+That is probably why they love lighter-colored homes with big south or west-facing walls that catch a lot of sun in the afternoon.
 Typically, towards the end of September into early October is when they tend to try to get inside where they won’t be exposed to the harsh winter elements to come.

 Call BOGO Pest Control today, so you don’t have to vacuum the bugs away!